Spatial Cox processes in an infinite-dimensional framework: Real-data example

-Finally, to illustrate the spatial functional estimation ability of the proposed approach, the original respiratory--disease--mortality log-intensity curves (dashed blue line), and their estimations (red line), at the $48$ Spanish provinces analyzed, are displayed in Figures \ref{fig5da}--\ref{fig5db}.
+The corresponding parametric estimations $\left\{\lambda_{p,i}(\widehat{\boldsymbol{\theta}}_{i,\mathcal{N}}), \ p=1,\dots,10\right\},\ i=1,2,3,$ of the point spectra of $L_{i,\widehat{\boldsymbol{\theta}}_{i,\mathcal{N}}},$ $i=1,2,3,$ are displayed in Table \ref{tbste10} and Figure \ref{fig13}.
+Finally, the original respiratory--disease--mortality log-intensity curves (dashed blue line), and their estimations (red line), at the $48$ Spanish provinces, are displayed in Figures \ref{fig5da}--\ref{fig5db}.
 The worst (Soria province) and the best (Pontevedra province) model fitting are zoomed in Figure \ref{fig5d3}.
 Also, the original and estimated annually averaged respiratory--disease--mortality risk maps are displayed in Figure \ref{fig2}.

-To assess model fitting, cross-validation is implemented.
-By leaving aside the curves observed at the nodes in a neighborhood of the province defining the region of interest (the validation functional data set), Steps 1--11 are implemented in terms of the remaining functional observations, spatially distributed at the neighborhoods of the rest of the Spanish provinces (the training functional data set).
-The corresponding SAR$\mathcal{H}$(1) plug-in parametric predictor (\ref{SARHpp}) is then obtained at each iteration.
-After $48$ iterations, the mean cross-validation functional absolute relative error $\mbox{CVFARE} (t) = \frac{1}{48}\sum_{\mathbf{z}\in \mathcal{R}}\left|\frac{\Lambda_{\mathbf{z}}(t)-\widehat{\Lambda }_{\mathbf{z}}(t)}{\Lambda_{\mathbf{z}}(t)}\right|,$ $t=1,\dots, 1725,$ is computed, where $\mathcal{R}$ denotes the set of latitudes and longitudes defining the spatial locations of the $48$ Spanish provinces analyzed.
-Table \ref{LOOCVy} displays the temporal mean, by year, of the pointwise values of CVFARE obtained in the estimation of the respiratory--disease--mortality risk.
-The results displayed in Table \ref{LOOCVy} correspond to the empirical value $0.0016$ of the summary statistics $\|\mbox{CVFARE}\|_{L^{1}\left([0,1725]\right)},$ based on the $L^{1}\left([0,1725]\right)$ empirical norm.
-Our Cross--Validation results show a good spatial functional predictive ability of the presented approach beyond the log--Gaussian assumption.
+To assess spatial functional prediction ability of our approach, cross- validation is implemented.
+By leaving aside the curves observed at the nodes in a neighborhood of the province defining the region of interest (the validation functional data set), Steps 1--11 are run in terms of the remaining functional observations, spatially distributed at the neighborhoods of the rest of the Spanish provinces (the training functional data set).
+The corresponding SAR$\mathcal{H}$(1) plug-in parametric predictor (\ref{SARHpp}) is computed at each iteration.
+After $48$ iterations, the mean cross-validation functional absolute relative error $\mbox{CVFARE} (t) = \frac{1}{48}\sum_{\mathbf{z}\in \mathcal{R}}\left|\frac{\varkappa_{\mathbf{z}}(t)-\widehat{\varkappa }_{\mathbf{z}}(t)}{\varkappa_{\mathbf{z}}(t)}\right|,$ $t=1,\dots, 1725,$ is obtained, where $\mathcal{R}$ denotes the set of latitudes and longitudes defining the spatial locations of the $48$ Spanish provinces.
+Table \ref{LOOCVy} displays the annual mean of the pointwise values of CVFARE.
+The empirical value $\|\mbox{CVFARE}\|_{L^{1}\left([0,1725]\right)}=0.0016$ computed from Table \ref{LOOCVy} shows a good spatial functional predictive ability of the presented approach beyond the log--Gaussian scenario.